-Competition Dance Team (Fall) 18 weeks/1 credit
+Competition Dance Team (Fall)

 Designed to study elements of movement and dance-time, space, and energy-as compositional components; technical and perception skills; awareness and analysis of movement sequences; spontaneous creation, critical evaluations; understanding of basic concepts through Dance team performances and competitions.
 This course satisfies the state course of study for the physical education requirement.